halcyon/asdf-java/README.md

 ## macOS Integration
 Some applications in macOS use `/usr/libexec/java_home` to set java home.

 Setting java_macos_integration_enable to yes on `.asdfrc` file enables this integration.
+The `.asdfrc` file must be created before you install asdf-java.

 ```
 java_macos_integration_enable = yes